molinfo-vienna/GRIPHIN/README.md

 5. **Download trained model from figshare:**

     There are three files you can download from the provided [figshare](https://figshare.com/s/532ae463b3add3ffe732) link.
-    `grape_model.tar.gz` contains the trained model that can be used for inference.
+    `griphin_model.tar.gz` contains the trained model that can be used for inference.
-    `grape_model_lppdb.tar.gz` contains a model that was trained on the LP-PDBBind split.
+    `griphin_model_lppdb.tar.gz` contains a model that was trained on the LP-PDBBind split.
     It it needed for reproduction of the paper results, but since it was trained on less data, we do not recommend it for inference.
     `data_lp.tar.gz` contains the preprocessed test dataset as provided by the LP-PDBBind study.
-    Place the downloaded files into the `GRAPE` root directory.
+    Place the downloaded files into the `GRIPHIN` root directory.
     Untaring will create a `trained_models` folder containing the trained models and add the LP-PDBBind test sets into the `data` folder:

     ```
-    tar -xvf grape_model.tar.gz
+    tar -xvf griphin_model.tar.gz
-    tar -xvf grape_model_lppdb.tar.gz
+    tar -xvf griphin_model_lppdb.tar.gz
     tar -xvf data_lp.tar.gz
     ```